-In FY 2019, the annual goal is to assist 545 LMI individuals/families (homeless, non-homeless, and with special needs) in the production of new units, rehabilitation of existing units, homebuyer assistance, and/or rental assistance.
+In FY 2020, the annual goal is to assist 1,460 LMI individuals/families (homeless, non-homeless, and with special needs) in the production of new units, rehabilitation of existing units, homebuyer assistance, and/or rental assistance.

-The following tables provide the projected number of households the County expects to serve with the use of CDBG, HOME, ESG, and HOPWA funds.
+The following tables provide the projected number of households the County expects to serve with the use of CDBG, HOME, ESG funds and additional CDBG and ESG funds under the CARES Act.

-Table 7 - One Year Goals for Affordable Housing by Support Requirement

-One Year Goals for the Number of Households to be Supported Homeless (at least 25% for disabled persons) 35 Non-Homeless (at least 25% for disabled persons) 235 Special-Needs 275 Total 545
+Table 7 - One Year Goals for Affordable Housing by Support Requirem ent One Year Goals for the Number of Households to be Supported Homeless (at least 25% for disabled persons) 659 Non-Homeless (at least 25% for disabled persons) 801 Special-Needs 0 Total 1460